djplaner/leaderboard/README.md

 # About

 Leaderboard is a simple combination of HTML+Javascript (HT: [Sheetrock](https://github.com/chriszarate/sheetrock)) to embed a student evaluation of teaching (SET) response leaderboard in any web page.
-It's orgins as are a personal kludge, which has evolved to be used by others.
+It's orgins as are <a href="https://djon.es/blog/2016/05/23/automating-a-set-leaderboard/">a personal kludge</a>, which has evolved to be used by others.

 The following image is a representation of how it works.

 ![SET leaderboard in action](https://i0.wp.com/c1.staticflickr.com/5/4207/35314111366_4a463eabd7_z.jpg?resize=640%2C251&ssl=1)

+It's also an example of the notion of a [digital renovator](http://maha.uk.fedwikihappening.net/view/digital-renovator)

 # Why?